On Description of Dual Frames: Introduction

 \section{Introduction}

-Frames attract a steady interests in recent research in applied mathematics because they are used in various areas such as operator theory, signal processing, computer science, engineering, quantum information theory, see, e.g., \cite{heil, KK, MHC, S} and references therein.
+Frames attract a steady interests in recent research in applied mathematics because they are used in various areas such as operator theory, signal processing, computer science, engineering, quantum information theory, see, e.g., \cite{BCEK, heil, KK, MHC, S} and references therein.
 They are unavoidable due to the flexibility of reconstruction.
-This flexibility is achievable by many different reconstructions formulas for recovering a signal, which is not the case for bases.
-One of possible decompositions might be obtained with the use of canonical dual frame.
-However, it is not always convenient to use canonical dual frame.
-Namely, in some of the cases, in order to minimize the reconstruction error, an alternative dual frame might have better properties for an application \cite{BLPY, BDE, CK, LO}.
+This flexibility is achievable by many different reconstruction formulas for recovering a signal, which is not the case for bases.
+One possible decomposition might be obtained with the use of canonical dual frame.
+However, for some applications, other (alternate) dual frames might be of interest.
+For example, when frames with specific structure are used, then it might be useful to use representations based on a dual frame with the same structure.
+In \cite{DHnew} one can find an example of a wavelet frame for which canonical dual is not a wavelet frame, but there are infinitely many other dual frames having the wavelet-structure.
+Another motivation for the consideration of dual frames other then the canonical dual deals with signal restoration and noise reduction problems \cite[Section 9.3]{LO}.
+Alternate dual frames might provide a high precision linear reconstruction procedure for sigma-delta quantization \cite{BLPY, LPY1} and they seem to be helpful in sparse modeling of signals \cite[Section 3.4]{BDE}.
 For this reason, it becomes important to obtain a variety of formulas describing all dual frames for a given frame $\F_\varphi=\{\varphi_j, \,j\in \mathbb{J}\}$ in a Hilbert space $\K$.
-We recall that a frame $\F_\psi=\{\psi_j, j\in \mathbb{J}\}$ satisfying the condition $f=\sum_{j\in\mathbb{J}}(f, \psi_j)\varphi_j$ is called a \emph{dual frame} of $\F_\varphi$.
-An example of dual frame of $\F_\varphi$ is its \emph{canonical dual} $\F_\psi=S^{-1}\F_\varphi$, where $S$ is the frame operator of $\F_\varphi$.
-A dual frame which is not canonical is called \emph{an alternate dual frame}.